| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 to head home.
 Greg really pushes himself when it comes to racing but it was clear that he

+wasn't going to get better at the races.
 When we arrived in the pits, I took a quick look at the track.
 It

 didn't look much different than years past except that there was a lot of dirt piled up in